asopio/defect_detection/README.md

 # defect_detection

+This packge provides a basic API to implement defect detection algorithms.
-API for defect detection in PCB and other components.
+These algorithms can be tune in order to automatically detect any defect in a PCB or other components.

+## Requirement

+## Instalation

+## Usage